 How to complain about your energy supplier

-COMPLAINTS about energy companies are on the rise.
-Most of the time, a quick phone call can sort out the issue - but what if that doesn't do it?
+GOT a complaint about an energy bill or supplier?
+Most of the time, a quick phone call can resolve the issue - but what if that doesn't do it?

 How to complain

 Almost all complaints procedures start with a phone call or email to the supplier.
 Contact them directly, as soon as the problem is discovered.

 Contact details for the biggest providers can be found on the following pages: